davewsmith/toydeploy/NOTES.md

 the places where these are hard-coded.
 There are a few places (e.g., the `terraform` block in `main.tf`) that could really benefit from supporting variables, but alas.

+This playbook shuffling left Vagrantfile broken.
+Fixed it, and noticed that it accidentally relies on being fine without an `ansible.cfg`, which it now cannot find.
+Hm...